Speedx2/Speedx2/README.md

 - 👋 Hi, I’m @Speedx2
 - 👀 I’m interested in learning coding discord bot
-- 🌱 I’m currently learning html
+- 😏 Learning How The Internet Word
-- 💞️ I’m looking to collaborate on working with developers
+- 📫 How to reach me :- Reach Me On Discord, Speedx2#8069
-- 📫 How to reach me discord :- speedx2#8069
+- 🔗 Join My Discord Server :- https://discord.gg/shtMdyphkH

 <!---
 Speedx2/Speedx2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.